qiskit-community/mapomatic/README.md

 ```python
 [11, 14, 13].
 ```
-A priori it is not clear, which of the presented methods is better.
+A priori it is not clear which of the presented methods is better.
 But it is useful to know that there are slightly different approaches.

 ### Cutting out Layouts affected by collisions